Barophobia/dotfiles/README.md

 ## Installation
-To automatically install all my config files you can just use the install script.
+To automatically install all my config files you can just use the install script in the folder of your OS.

 ```
 ./install.sh